 To make planning a little easier, we have compiled a list of FAQ’s.
 Please feel free to contact us with any questions or for more information.

-Do we get to pick the wedding photographer we wish to work with?
+Do we get to choose the wedding photographer we’d like to work with?

 Can we speak with the photographer before signing a contract?

 Again, absolutely.
 We are so confident you’ll love our photographers we give you the opportunity to speak with them.

 Can we see complete weddings by each of the photographers?